1954–55 Port Vale F.C. season

-The 1954–55 season was Port Vale's 43rd season of football in the English Football League, and their first season (thirtieth overall) back in the Second Division following their promotion from the Third Division North.
-The club adapted well to their first second tier campaign since 1935–36, finishing in seventeenth place.
+The 1954–55 season was Port Vale's 43rd season of football in the English Football League and their first season (thirtieth overall) back in the Second Division following their promotion from the Third Division North.
+Under manager Freddie Steele and chairman Fred Burgess, the club adapted to life in the second tier, finishing in 17th place with 35 points from 42 league matches.
+Despite a strong home record, Vale struggled on the road, winning just three away games throughout the season.